razman786/prometheus_grafana_setup/README.md

 `configs` directory contains a number of configuration files.

-`configs/etc/rc.local` and `configs/etc/modprobe.d/bfq.conf` can be used to switch the I/O scheduler to BFQ.
+`config_io_sched.sh` can be used to switch the I/O scheduler to BFQ.